Conveniences for working with processes and the process dictionary.

 See http://www.erlang.org/doc/man/erlang.html#process_flag-2 for more info.

-only a subset of those allowed in flag/2
+only a subset of those allowed in flag/2, namely: save_calls.

 See http://www.erlang.org/doc/man/erlang.html#process_flag-3 for more info.